 Diagnosis and Treatment of Diseases

-Since a radiologist is a doctor, he/she can not just make a diagnosis from imaging studies.
+Since a radiologist is a doctor, he/she do not only make a diagnosis from imaging studies.
 But they also use imaging-guided procedures to deliver treatment to patients in the target organs affected by diseases in real-time.
-But a sonographer is neither trained to make a diagnosis or deliver treatment.
+But a sonographer is neither trained to make a diagnosis nor deliver treatment.

 Since radiologists engage in some invasive procedures, some of which involve exposure to high energy radiations, they require more sophisticated personal protective gadgets during such procedures, unlike the sonographer.